 The services available are discussed with each student in the Learning Disabilities Program.
 Services include the following:

-Due to the individualized nature of learning disabilities, all reasonable accommodations are determined on an case-by-case, individual basis.
+Due to the individualized nature of learning disorders, all reasonable accommodations are determined on a case-by-case, individual basis.
 Students must request classroom accommodations each semester and make timely requests for all others.
 Please discuss the timeliness of reasonable accommodation requests with your program advisor.
 The Reasonable Accommodations Request form is available here and in the Banacos Academic Center.